selva-oscura/react-pwa-git-trending/README.md

 * Used [axios](https://www.npmjs.com/package/axios), not fetch, for queries
 * Additional query options (top v. trending, main language, keywords)
 * Changed query to being triggered on click for Top/Trending/Refresh and after changes to Keywords and Language text inputs (debounced text input changes, using [throttle-debounce](https://www.npmjs.com/package/throttle-debounce)) and removed submit button
-* added Redux (complete overkill for so small a project, but good practice for me)
+* added [Redux](https://www.npmjs.com/package/redux), as well as [react-redux](https://www.npmjs.com/package/react-redux) and [redux-thunk](https://www.npmjs.com/package/redux-thunk) -- complete overkill for so small a project, but good opportunity for me to practice adding Redux to a project
+* added Loading spinner for query in progress
+* applied masonry.js to card components, using [react-masonry-component](https://www.npmjs.com/package/react-masonry-component)

 Changes remaining to be made:
-* add Loading spinner when submitting query
-* store state to localStorage
+* save state to localStorage
-* apply masonry to cards
 * deploy to github pages and add link to github repo
 * add project screenshot and display on README